 Ok!
 So you want to gain an advantage in your business against your competitors?
 Great!
-I am a firm believer that learning about trademark basics is a must for every business owner and entrepreneur.
-Recently, Cardi B made headlines with a trademark related issue.
+I am a firm believer that learning about business trademark law is a must for every business owner and entrepreneur.
+Recently, Cardi B made headlines with a trademark-related issue.
 It’s a great example to get ahead with an understanding of the basics of trademark law.

 In a generation of social media, a random phrase can go viral in minutes.
 Trademarking a word, phrase or slogan does not prevent anyone from uttering those phrases.
 But it does limit their commercial use.

 A trademark is a word, phrase, symbol or design, or a combination of those which identify and distinguish the source of goods from one party to another.

 There are two key elements in that definition: 1) Trademarks protect commercial products and services.
 Trademarking a common phrase like “okurr” won’t stop others from using it in everyday conversation.
 2) Trademarks identify the source of goods and services.
 Therefore, either your trademark must be inherently distinctive, identifying you as the source of a product.
 Or, your trademark must have acquired distinctiveness.
 You must prove that the public identifies your trademark with your particular good or service.
 And, that you are the source of that good or service.

 The strongest trademarks are “inherently distinctive,” which makes them easiest to register with the USPTO and to defend in case of infringement.The basics of trademark law

 A trademark does not mean, however, that no one else can use your word, phrase, or symbol in connection with any and all goods and services.
 It means only that somebody else can’t use a similar trademark with similar goods or services.
 The key criterion: trademark infringement occurs when someone else’s use of a trademark would likely cause confusion about the source of goods or services.